On this page

 • Espressif IoT development framework

-For an authoritative reference on supported version of these tools for each board, consult the Qt for MCUs {https://doc-snapshots.qt.io/qtformcus-dev/qtul-prerequisites.html} {list of prerequisities}.
+For an authoritative reference on supported version of these tools for each board, consult the Qt for MCUs list of prerequisities.
 The location of vendor tools on the PC can be set during Squish for MCU installation, and the installer also provides download links for convenience.

 Updating locations of MCU tools and drivers

-After Squish for MCU is installed, the paths to MCU tools can be adjusted using two techniques, explained in the next 2 sections.
+After Squish for MCU is installed, the paths to the MCU vendor tools can be adjusted in three different ways, shown in the next sections.

-The squishrunner command can be used to change the locations of the MCU tools.
+The third method is to update the locations of the MCU tools the paths through the squishrunner command.
 This approach requires a currently running squishserver process.

 The current configuration can be viewed with the following command: